Jvanrhijn/CXXfoil/README.md

-# Xfoil-Interface
+# CXXfoil

-This library provides an easy-to-use API for using Xfoil from within any C++ program.
+This library provides an easy-to-use C++ API for using Xfoil.
 It spawns a child process_, to which commands are written via a pipeline.
 A second pipeline is used to read output_ from the process_, which is logged to a file.
 The library is very rudimentary right now, so the public interface is still subject to change.
-Additionally, I still have to actually adopt a coding style, so adding features is on hold until I do.

-I originally started this project as part of a different project for building a propeller design program akin to OpenProp or JavaProp, but I think this part of it could be useful input_ its own right, so I'm open sourcing it here.
+**Contributing**

+If you wish to contribute to the project, just fork the repository and create a new branch.
+Avoid working on the master branch.
+Additionally, I ask that you follow the Google C++ style guide, with one exception: I do allow the use of exceptions (yes, pun intended), as Xfoil can be a fickle program to work with.